 Open Source Cryptography

-ProtonMail also equips its server with hardware-level security.
+ProtonMail also equips its server with hardware-level Security.
 Their data centers are kept at secure locations, and only personnel with biometric data can access the site.
 In addition, the hard disks used here are fully encrypted while utilizing multiple password layers.

 Even though ProtonMail is an open-source solution, they offer paid pricing options.
 As ProtonMail is community-supported, they provide free access to ProtonMail without showing ads or breaking privacy by selling users’ data.
 The paid plans enable ProtonMail to keep their services running as they need resources to run the infrastructure.
-Irrespective of whether you pay for their services or not, you are bound to get the highest security level.The paid plans offer access to the following features:
+Irrespective of whether you pay for their services, you are bound to get the highest security level.The paid plans offer access to the following features: